mohamedniyaz219/AR-Robot-Assembly/README.md

 - ✅ Exploded view of robot parts on start
 - 🧲 Drag-and-drop snapping logic with colliders
 - 📍 Snap-to-target with distance detection
-- ✌️ Double-tap gesture to trigger robot animation
+- ✌️Trigger robot animation on assembly complete
 - 🔁 Works on Android ARCore-supported devices

 ---